 Who was Tim Samaras, and what happened to him during the El Reno tornado?

 Among the eight casualties was Tim Samaras, a well-known storm chaser with over two decades of experience and the founder of Twistex.
 Samaras and his team chased the tornado near El Reno when the tornado suddenly changed direction.
 Their vehicle was tossed through the air and came to rest in a field a half-mile away.
-Sadly, Samaras and two of his crew members were killed in the accident.
-Samaras was found still inside the car, while his son Paul and colleague Carl Young were ejected from the vehicle, found a half-mile in opposite directions where the elder Samaras was found.
+Sadly, Samaras and two crew members were killed in the accident.
+Samaras was found still inside the car, while his son Paul Samaras and colleague Carl Young were ejected from the vehicle, found a half-mile in opposite directions where the elder Samaras was found.

 What happened to The Weather Channel meteorologist Mike Bettes in the El Reno tornado?

 Mike Bettes was covering the El Reno tornado for The Weather Channel.
 Around 5:15 pm, he and his team were inside their live vehicle when a large tornado struck.
 The car was picked up and thrown around by the tornado, eventually landing on its side.
 All survived the incident, with mostly scrapes and scratches and minor injuries.
 Both men were rescued by fellow storm chaser Reed Timmer and emergency responders and taken to a hospital.
 Fortunately, they both survived the ordeal and fully recovered, although Bettes later recalled suffering from PTSD due to the ordeal.

 Why was traffic so bad around Oklahoma City the day of the tornado?

 The El Reno tornado was part of a large storm system that caused severe weather across the Midwest.
 It quickly became apparent that the storm was headed for the Oklahoma City metropolitan area.
 Some residents began to panic with news stations in the city, The Weather Channel broadcasting the massive tornado live, and warnings to get out of harm’s way.